cregx/mdt-cleanup-harddrive-winpe/README.md

 # Cleanup
  [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE.md) [![GitHub all releases](https://img.shields.io/github/downloads/cregx/mdt-cleanup-harddrive-winpe/total?color=green&label=download%20all%20releases)](https://github.com/cregx/mdt-cleanup-harddrive-winpe/releases)

-The WinPE UI application "cleanup" provides the option of a simple wipe of the primary disk before a Microsoft Deployment Toolkit (MDT) based Lite Touch installation begins.
+The WinPE UI application "cleanup" provides the ability to easily wipe the primary hard disk before a Microsoft Deployment Toolkit (MDT) based Lite Touch installation begins, i.e. before the LTI Wizard starts

-Cleanup is a Win32 application created in Microsoft C and Visual Studio 2010.
+Cleanup is a Win32 application created in (Microsoft) C and Visual Studio 2010.

-## My problem origin
+## The origin of my problem.
 I noticed in an MDT project to deploy an offline based Windows 10 installation that it sometimes interrupted with an error.
 This happened somewhere in the task sequence after the step: "Format and Partition Disk (BIOS) / ...
 (UEF)", i.e. relatively early, at the beginning of the installation process.